l-d-t/fiskalhrgo/README.md

 - Suitable for any type of application (web service, web app, desktop)
 - Extract and return certificate details such as public key, issuer, subject, serial number, and validity period.
 - Helper function to get data for QR code (that can be passed to a QR code generator of your choice)
+- Optional libxml2 based validation of CIS responses when built with the `libxml2` tag on Linux

 ## Go Version Compatibility
 - Minimum tested and supported version: **Go 1.22**